szkiba/xk6-dashboard-assets/README.md

 | `@xk6-dashboard-assets/report` | Single-page application for generating static HTML reports from test results.
 Built with Preact. |
 | `@xk6-dashboard-assets/ui` | Real-time dashboard web interface for monitoring test execution.
 Built with React. |

+## Public API

+This repository is a Go module that provides embedded static assets for xk6-dashboard.
+The assets are designed to be embedded into the main xk6-dashboard Go extension using Go's `embed` package.

+The module exposes three public functions:

+- **`func UI() fs.FS`** - Returns an embedded filesystem containing the live dashboard single-page application.
+This includes all HTML, JavaScript, CSS, and other assets needed for the interactive web interface.

+- **`func Report() []byte`** - Returns the embedded HTML content for the static report single-page application.
+This is a self-contained HTML file that can be saved and viewed offline.

+- **`func Config() json.RawMessage`** - Returns the embedded default configuration as raw JSON.
+This provides the default panel and visualization settings for the dashboard.

+The embedded assets are located in:
+- `packages/ui/dist/*` - Complete UI application bundle
+- `packages/report/dist/index.html` - Standalone report HTML
+- `packages/config/dist/config.json` - Default configuration

 ## Development

 ### Prerequisites